cybertraining-dsc/reu2022/contribute/bio.md

 ## Abdulbaqiy Diyaolu

-AbdulBaqiy Diyaolu is a Computer science and Mathematics Major from Mississippi Valley State University.
-He will be receiving his bachelor's degrees in both Computer science and Mathematics in the year 2025.
-AbdulBaqiy is currently a presidential scholar at Mississippi Valley State University and he maintains a 4.0 GPA.
+AbdulBaqiy Diyaolu is an undergraduate Computer Science and Mathematics Major from Mississippi Valley State University.
+AbdulBaqiy is currently a presidential scholar at such university.

 AbdulBaqiy currently works at Fedex Logistics at MVSU.
 He helps in data entry and data Analysis.
 He is hoping to polish his data analysis skills with this opportunity.
-In the summer of 2022, he joins the Bio complexity research program at UVA where he will be able to use his skills in support of different researches, and also learn more research skills along the way.
+In the summer of 2022, he partially participated in the Biocomplexity Research Program at UVA where he used his skills in support of different researches.

-Abdulbaqiy participates in several extracurricular activities in MVSU he is a member of African Student Union(ASU), National Society of Black engineers (NSBE), and the google developer's club.
-He is also a Strada scholar at MVSU where he participates in several leadership development activities.
+AbdulBaqiy participates in several extracurricular activities.
+In MVSU he is a member of African Student Union (ASU), National Society of Black Engineers (NSBE), and the Google Developer's Club.
+He is also a Strada Scholar at MVSU where he participates in several leadership development activities.

 ## Thomas Butler